andreivisan/arc2cracked/5.Rust/README.md

 > project can end up with many files named mod.rs, which can get confusing when
 > you have them open in your editor at the same time.

+## Common Collections

+### Storing Lists of Values with Vectors

+- The first collection type we’ll look at is Vec<T>, also known as a vector.
+- Vectors allow you to store more than one value in a single data structure that puts all the values next to each other in memory.